lorgam/acl_api/README.md

 - `make sf-routes` to show the routes Symfony has registered
 - `make sf-env` to show the environment variables in use
 - `make sf-params` to show the parameters in use
+- `make sf-load-fixtures` to load the local data for development

 The file named `.env` in the root folder has the environment variables for the development machines